ABOUT US

 Farm Helper

-Archie is still at school but on school holidays and weekends Archie helps round the farm with checking and moving stock.
+Archie is in his final years at school but on school holidays and weekends Archie helps round the farm with checking and moving stock.

 Murray Parsons